-After centuries of domination by laypeople (872-1046), at the Synod of Sutri in 1046 the western Catholic church broke free and a new Pope was installed, Clement II.
+After centuries of domination by non-church rulers and society (872-1046), at the Synod of Sutri in 1046 the western Catholic church broke free and a new Pope was installed, Clement II.
 After a succession of similarly reforming popes, in 1073 the Benedictine monk, Hildebrand, part of the Cluny movement for monastic reform, became Pope Gregory VII.
 He continued the trend towards centralisation in the name of reform, declaring the pope as universal bishop and vicar of St Peter (Dictatus Papae, 1075) and purging the church of simony (church positions being bought) and sexual immorality among the clergy.
 Gregory VII's face-off with western Emperor Henry IV, temporarily led to the latter's humiliation, but eventually led to the Pope spending his final years in exile.
-The longstanding controversy over lay investiture was finally resolved at Worms in 1122, at which it was agreed that the secular power conferred only secular benefits on clerics, while spiritual power lay with the church.
+The longstanding controversy over what was called "lay investiture" (whereby clergy were seen to be appointed with the support of powerful sponsors outside the church) was finally resolved at Worms in 1122, at which it was agreed that secular powers only conferred secular benefits on clergy, while spiritual power lay with the church.
 The height of papal power and centralisation came under Innocent III, who presided at the 1215 Council (Lateran IV), which proclaimed the Pope to have "plenitude of power"; all power, spiritual and also secular, allegedly derived from the Pope, the "Vicar of Christ".

-The Cistercian movement, founded in 1097, rekindled the reforming zeal of the earlier Cluny monastic reform movement begun in 910.
+The Cistercian movement, founded in 1097 and based at Cîteaux in France, rekindled the reforming zeal of the earlier Cluny monastic reform movement which had begun in 910.
+Cistercian monasteries formed a network across Europe, including, for example Clairvaux in France, Rein Abbey in Austria, Fountains Abbey in England.
 The most famous Cistercian monk was Bernard of Clairvaux (1090-1153), a monk, mystic, preacher and Bible scholar.
-Another centre of Christian mysticism at the time was the Abbey of St Victor.
+Another centre of Christian mysticism at the time was the Abbey of St Victor in France.

 The hallmark of the Middle Ages was that the whole of society was under the monopoly of the church.
 From the moment of baptism as an infant, a person's entire life was spent under the church's tutelage, with key moments marked with church sacraments (e.g. baptism, marriage and death).
 People viewed their lives and their place in society through the lens of a Christian worldview.

-The Cistercian movement, founded in 1097, rekindled the reforming zeal of the earlier Cluny monastic reform movement begun in 910.
+The Cistercian movement, founded in 1097 and based at Cîteaux in France, rekindled the reforming zeal of the earlier Cluny monastic reform movement which had begun in 910.
+Cistercian monasteries formed a network across Europe, including, for example Clairvaux in France, Rein Abbey in Austria, Fountains Abbey in England.
 The most famous Cistercian monk was Bernard of Clairvaux (1090-1153), a monk, mystic, preacher and Bible scholar.
-Another centre of Christian mysticism at the time was the Abbey of St Victor.
+Another centre of Christian mysticism at the time was the Abbey of St Victor in France.

 The hallmark of the Middle Ages was that the whole of society was under the monopoly of the church.
 From the moment of baptism as an infant, a person's entire life was spent under the church's tutelage, with key moments marked with church sacraments (e.g. baptism, marriage and death).
 People viewed their lives and their place in society through the lens of a Christian worldview.